 - Check the edge for plum with a level.

-- Press the boards with the heels of your hands to help bond the boards with the wall.
+- Press the panel or boards with the heels of your hands to help bond the beadboard with the wall.

-Whenever a board is over a stud, nail it in place.
-Hide the nail in the groove along the bead, or drive it through the tongue if possible.
-Cut or plane as much of the last board as needed to make it fit.
+- Cut or plane as much of the last panel or board as needed to make it fit.
 Install it by slipping it down from above.

 - For out-of-plumb corners, make adjustments several boards away.

 - Measure between the last board and the corner at both the top and bottom of the wainscoting.